jmickey/circleci-go/README.md

 export CIRCLECI_KEY=<YOUR_CIRCLECI_API_KEY>
 ```

-You may wish to change the project the tests are run against, you can do this from within [integration_test.go](/integration_test.go) file.
+You may wish to change the project the tests are run against, you can do this from within the [integration_test.go](/integration_test.go) file.

 To run the tests use the following command: